oliverselinger/failsafe-executor/README.md

 ### Define the execution logic

-You need to define the program that should be executed by the FailsafeExecutor.
-For that, create a taskDefinition.
+You need to define the logic that should be executed by the `FailsafeExecutor`.
+For that, create a `TaskDefinition`.
 It consists of an arbitrary chosen id that must be unique application-wide.
 The actual logic is defined via a consumer that accepts a String as parameter, used for state transfer.
 The parameter can be anything but we recommend to use just a single ID that your business logic is able to interpret properly.
 Avoid using a complex object
 (through serialization) since it may lead to complex migration scenarios in case business logic changes.